-Each summer we offer penultimate year students the opportunity to be part of Frontline’s London office team for a three-week internship.
-Applications for the 2018 student internships are now open.
+Each summer we offer penultimate year students the opportunity to be part of Frontline’s London office team for a four-week internship.
+Applications for the 2019 student internships are now open.

 As a penultimate-year student navigating careers fairs and employer presentations, you would be forgiven for thinking that the only internships and graduate jobs on offer are in law or finance.
 In between the numerous stalls representing the banks and consultancy firms, inundating you with free mugs and glossy brochures, opportunities in the charity or public sector seem few and far between.
 The pressure to secure an internship is immense and at times I came close to applying for roles I had little interest in.
 Thankfully, I came across Frontline, and though I had little previous knowledge of what social work entailed, I was immediately attracted to their goal of transforming the lives of vulnerable children.

 Having now completed the internship, I couldn’t recommend applying more.
-I have been sitting with the Recruitment team, whose responsibility is to attract and recruit outstanding individuals to apply to Frontline’s two-year programme.
+I have been sitting with the Recruitment team, who attract and recruit outstanding individuals to apply to Frontline’s two-year programme.
 The team have made me feel both welcome and valued from the offset.
 My tasks have been exciting and varied, and have included re-designing the assessment centre used in the recruitment process and planning workshops to put on at universities.